Brief

 Pamir

-or ascending virgin peaks never climbed before and naming them.
+or ascending and naming virgin peaks never ascended before…

 1960

-- on 30 July, in course of the Estonian expedition led by
+- on 30 July, in course of an Estonian expedition led by

 P. Varep, fifteen climbers participate in the ascent